Isaac-Ayanda/DevOps_Projects/21.Migration-to-the-Cloud-With-Containerization-Pt-1/readme.md

-# Migration To The Сloud With Contanerization.
-Part 1 – docker And docker-compose
+# Migration To The Сloud With Containerization (docker & docker-compose).

 ## Install Docker